- Python Basics

 print(x[len(x)-1])

 The len() function returns the length of x.
-But it is not recommended to use above code, to access the last character of string.
-Better to go with print(x[-1]).
+But it is not recommended to use the above code to access the last character of a string.
+It is preferable to use print(x[-1]).

 mystr = "Python Robust" for c in mystr: print(c)